Category Archives: Technology

 Writing a Learning Program

-The ATM example above is limited to two options, but AI is extremely more intensive than that.
-It is used to scan thousands of items of data in order to determine a conclusion.
+The ATM example is limited to two options, but AI is much more intensive than that.
+It is used to scan thousands of items of data to determine a conclusion.

 How Netflix Does It

 Did you ever wonder how Netflix shows you movies or TV shows that are tuned to your interests?
-It does this by determining what your preferences are based on your previous viewings.
+It does this by examining your preferences based on your previous viewings.

-The algorithm analyzes large amounts of data, including user preferences, viewing history, ratings, and other relevant information to make personalized recommendations for each user.
+The algorithm analyzes large amounts of data, including user preferences, viewing history, ratings, and other relevant information, to make personalized recommendations for each user.

-It employs machine learning (we will be discussing this more later in this article) to predict which movies or TV shows the user is likely to enjoy.
+It employs machine learning to predict which movies or TV shows the user is likely to enjoy.

 It identifies patterns and similarities between users with similar tastes and suggests content that has been positively received by those users but hasn’t been watched by the current user.

-For instance, if a user has watched and enjoyed science fiction movies, the recommendation might be to suggest other sci-fi films or TV shows that are popular among users with similar preferences.
+For example, if a user has watched science fiction movies, the recommendation might be to suggest other sci-fi films or TV shows that are popular among those users with similar preferences.

-The program will learn and adapt as the user continues to interact with the platform, incorporating feedback from their ratings and viewings in order to refine future recommendations.
+The program will learn and adapt as the user continues to interact with the platform, incorporating feedback from their ratings and viewings to refine future recommendations.

 By leveraging machine learning, streaming platforms like Netflix can significantly enhance the user experience by providing tailored recommendations, increasing user engagement, and improving customer satisfaction.